taplytics/Taplytics-Android-SDK/START.md

 ---

 ## 6. Sending to External Analytics
 Taplytics can send experiment data to external analytics sources on startup.
 This integration is automatic with the exception of Google Analytics where the tracker instance must be passed as a startup option to Taplytics.
+If logging is enabled, logs will show the logged experiment data and the analytics source(s) it was sent to.

 ```java
 HashMap<String, Object> options = new HashMap<>();